GeoTecINIT/awarns-framework/packages/tracing/README.md

 > The task generator takes no parameters.

-Task event output:
+Task output events:

-> This task doesn't produce significant events after it completes its execution, aside from the regular `{task-name}Finished` event: `trackSensitiveEventFinished`.
+- `trackSensitiveEventFinished` _(default, no content)_

 > Example usage in the application task graph:
 > ```ts
-> on('startEvent', run('trackSensitiveEvent')); // Include some payload data in your start event, to see how it does not appear in the event trace
+> on('startEvent', run('trackSensitiveEvent')); // Include some payload data in your start event,
+>                                               // to see how it does not appear in the event trace
 > ```

 ## License